 I. Habitat Description

 The open waters habitat includes main river channels and portions of lakes, ponds, and backwaters that remain permanently flooded all year and appear less than 10% vegetated.
 It also includes areas that are more than 10% vegetated with duckweed (Lemna, Spirodela, and Wolffia) and other nonrooted-floating aquatics.
 Because duckweed is free-floating, it can relocate day-to-day depending on current and wind direction.
-Therefore, any area of otherwise open water containing dense duckweed is be classified as Open Water (rather than being placed into any of the vegetation-specific habitat classes).
+Therefore, any area of otherwise open water containing dense duckweed is classified as Open Water (rather than being placed into any of the vegetation-specific habitat classes).
 These habitats are subject to varying currents and wave action.

 II.
 Sensitivity to Oil Spills